hoisie/simpleconfig/Readme.md

 ## Usage

-Simpleconfig has two methods:
+Simpleconfig has three methods:

-    func Read(source interface{}) (map[string]string, os.Error)
+    func Read(dst interface{}, src io.Reader) error
-    func Unmarshal(dst interface{}, source interface{}) os.Error
+	func ReadString(dst interface{}, src string) error

-The first method takes a `source` (either a string, or an io.Reader), and returns a `map[string]string` holding the configuration.
-If the source argument is a string, it tries to open a file by the name, and if that fails, it treats the string itself as the configuration data.
+	func ReadFile(dst interface{}, src string) error

-The second method is more useful, it takes the configuration contained in `source` and tries to write it to the value represented by `dst`.
+The three methods are similar, only use different input source. it takes the configuration contained in `src` and tries to write it to the value represented by `dst`.
 For example, if you have a struct holding configuration variables, and a string with the values:

     type Config struct{
         Option1 string